Does it snow in Australia?

 - Numerous locations along the Great dividing range

 - And occasionally… maybe one day a year.
 South Western Australian peaks

 - You may also get very, very rare snow falls in the desert once every few decades… but they hardly count.

 What you will notice from all those photos is that the snow is not very deep.
 Australia very rarely experiences snow as thick and deep as that which you get in other areas of the world, and in non-elevated locations, any snowfall is usually molten by midday and washed away.

-There is three other locations that Australia lays claim to that experiences snowfall, they are some islands in the Southern Ocean and a third of the Antarctic land mass… but not every one recognises this as Australia.
+There are three other locations that Australia lays claim to that experiences snowfall, they are some islands in the Southern Ocean and a third of the Antarctic landmass… but not everyone recognizes this as Australia.